+2.14 “Interest Expense” means, for any period, without duplication, the total consolidated interest expense of BUYER including (i) interest expense attributable to capital leases, (ii) amortization of indebtedness discount and indebtedness issuance costs (including any original issue discount attributable to any issuance of equity securities and indebtedness securities), (iii) capitalized interest, (iv) non-cash interest payments, (v) commissions, discounts and other fees and charges owed with respect to letters of credit and bankers’ acceptance financing, (vi) net cash costs under interest rate protection agreements (including amortization of fees), and (vii) consolidated interest actually paid by BUYER under any guarantee of indebtedness or other obligations of any other person.]

+2.15 “Material Adverse Change” means, (a) with respect to SELLER, Enron Corp.’s Credit Rating is below “BBB-” by S&P; or (b) with respect to BUYER, BUYER shall have any of the following occur at any time: (i) its Credit Rating is below “B+ “ by S&P, or (ii) its EBITDA Coverage Ratio shall be less than 2 to 1.

+2.16 “Net Income” means consolidated gross revenues of [Party B] [Party B’s Credit Support Provider] and other proper income credits, less all proper income charges, including taxes on income, all determined in accordance with GAAP.

+2.17 “S&P” means the Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor.

-2.10 "Schedule" or "Scheduled" shall refer to the act of SELLER, BUYER, and the Transporter(s) notifying, requesting, and confirming to each other the Daily Contract Quantity of Gas to be delivered hereunder on any given Gas Day during the Term of a Term Contract.
+2.18 "Schedule" or "Scheduled" shall refer to the act of SELLER, BUYER, and the Transporter(s) notifying, requesting, and confirming to each other the Daily Contract Quantity of Gas to be delivered hereunder on any given Gas Day during the Term of a Term Contract.

-2.11 "Short Form" shall refer to a written document that memorializes the oral contract entered into by the parties with respect to Transaction consistent with the agreed-upon Telecopy Confirmation.
-Standardized Short Forms are available for (i) Best-Efforts transactions, (ii) EFP (exchange of futures for physicals) transactions, and (iii) Firm transactions.
+2.19 "Short Form and Telecopy Confirmation" shall refer to a written document that memorializes the oral contract entered into by the parties with respect to Transaction consistent with the agreed-upon agreement.

-2.12 "Special Terms" shall refer to those terms and conditions, not included in the Base Sales Contract, which the parties agree shall be included in, and apply to the specific Transaction established by a particular Short Form and Telecopy Confirmation.
+2.20 "Special Terms" shall refer to those terms and conditions, not included in the Base Sales Contract, which the parties agree shall be included in, and apply to the specific Transaction established by a particular Short Form and Telecopy Confirmation.

-2.13 "Telecopy Confirmation" shall refer to a standardized notice, transmitted by BUYER, which confirms the Parties' agreement with respect to the provisions of an individual Transaction that will be memorialized in a particular Short Form.

-2.14 "Term" shall refer to the duration of a particular Transaction.
+2.21 "Term" shall refer to the duration of a particular Transaction.